Pollinator Projects in the UK

 Funded by Erasmus+ and led by Learning through Landscapes in partnership with Naturskolan i Lund, Lunds Universitet, Birdlife Malta and Sociedad Espanola de Ornitologia SEO (Birdlife Spain), Natural Nations builds on the success of Polli:Nation to develop survey methods for bird populations as well as pollinator insects and to encourage them into school grounds.

 Pollination for the Next Generation (Polli:Gen)

-In partnership with Leicester City Council and The Wildlife Gardening Forum, Polli:Gen is being delivered by specialist Project Officers in 24 schools across Leicester.
+Funded by the Green Recovery Challenge Fund and in partnership with Leicester City Council and The Wildlife Gardening Forum, Polli:Gen is being delivered by specialist Project Officers in 24 schools across Leicester.
 Children are learning about their natural heritage and utilising resources developed during Polli:Nation to learn about pollinating insects, surveying techniques and habitat creation.

 Natural Nations Goes Digital

 Funded by Erasmus+ and led by Learning through Landscapes in partnership with Birdlife Malta, Sociedad Espanola de Ornitologia SEO (Birdlife Spain), Millbrook Primary School, Hellenic Ornithological Society and Sociedade Portuguesa para o Estudo das Aves, Natural Nations Goes Digital builds on the work done by Natural Nations.
 The project will develop digital resources for teachers and children about how to identify birds, and how to make school grounds into accessible habitats for birds and pollinators.